The 5 Commandments of And How Learn More

 Cons: Can be costly and more intricate to install.

 Often seen on commercial structures, flat roofs also fit well with contemporary home styles.
 While they seem flat, most have a gentle incline to assist with water runoff.
-This roof type is easily accessible, ideal for rooftop gardens or lounge spaces.
+Flat roofs provide easy access, perfect if you envision a rooftop garden or leisure area.

 Benefits: Simple design, easy to maintain, and accessible.